Hardiness Zone: 2-6

-Water arum can take some time to germiante, it can take up to two weeks for the first sprouts to appear.
+Water arum can take some time to germinate, it can take up to two weeks for the first sprouts to appear.

 Propagate by Division

-Another great way to propatate water arum plants is to divide them.
+Another great way to propagate water arum plants is to divide them.

 For division, you’ll need to find a healthy wild plant first.
 When you do, it’s simple enough, but you must be careful not to destroy the colony.